 Britain’s Aerodynamic Pioneers – Frank Costin and Malcolm Sayer profiled.

-In the years prior to World War Two, developments in aeronautics led to rapid growth in the science of aerodynamics.
-Through the war years, aerodynamicists continued the pioneering research begun during the 1930’s into streamlining, but now with an added dimension – applied science.
-The use of wind tunnels allowed engineers to properly assess the behaviour of aircraft in simulated flight and more accurately determine the most efficient shapes.
+During the 1930s, rapid advancements in aviation were in no small way fuelled by a growing understanding of the science of aerodynamics.
+Following the outbreak of hostilities in 1939, with scientific interest supplanted by urgent necessity, the pioneering research into airflow management would now come with an added dimension.
+The increased application of wind tunnel testing allowed engineers to properly assess the behaviour of aircraft in simulated flight and more accurately determine the most efficient shapes.
 Continue reading “Theme : Aerodynamics – The Great Curve – Costin and Sayer Part One”

 As the third phase draws to a close we review what Jaguar was offering the public in 1986 and reflect upon some of the wider changes that took place over the intervening 14-year period.